lbl-srg/modelica-buildings/README.md

 - heat transfer among rooms and the outside, and
 - multizone airflow, including natural ventilation and contaminant transport.

+The main project site is http://simulationresearch.lbl.gov/modelica.

 ## Stable releases

-Stable releases are available from the main project site at http://simulationresearch.lbl.gov/modelica/.
+Stable releases are available from the main project site at http://simulationresearch.lbl.gov/modelica.

 ## License